Supercolony-net/openbrush-contracts/examples/access-control/README.md

 }
 ```

-4. After that you can inherit implementation of `IPSP721` and `AccessControl` traits.
-You can customize(override) some
+4. After that you can inherit the implementation of `IPSP721` and `AccessControl` traits.
+You can customize (override) some
    methods there.

 ```rust